 Areas of Consideration

-When looking to adjustments to all-inclusive antivirus scanning in order to increase performance, there are several areas to consider.
+When looking at adjustments to all-inclusive antivirus scanning to increase performance, there are several areas to consider.
 These apply to both single-user virtual desktops and session-based desktops and applications provided by RDSH.

 There are several general considerations to take into account with virtual machines.